 - Expect intermittent single lane closures at night in one or both directions in various locations throughout the corridor.
 Crews will be smoothing transitions, completing clean-up and quality control items through October.

 - I-15 lane closures will begin at 9:00 p.m. with I-15 reduced to two lanes by midnight.

 - Expect intermittent lane closures at night on 2600 South, 500 South, and Parrish Lane through September.
 Side streets will be restricted to one lane in each direction for bridge inspection and close-out items as needed.

-400 North/500 West: Construction to add dedicated right turn lanes to the south side of the 400 North and 500 West intersection is now underway.
+- Construction to add dedicated right turn lanes to the south side of the 400 North and 500 West intersection is nearing completion.
 Work will occur on all corners of the intersection.
 One corner will be constructed at a time to reduce impacts to traffic.
 Expect daytime shoulder closures and nighttime lane closures in the area through October.

-Parrish Lane: The Parrish Lane pedestrian bridge will be completed in a few weeks, but will not open to pedestrians until a connecting sidewalk is constructed on the northeast side of the interchange.
+- The Parrish Lane pedestrian bridge will be completed in a few weeks, but will not open to pedestrians until a connecting sidewalk is constructed on the northeast side of the interchange.
 Due to budget constraints, UDOT determined that it was better to build the bridge as a “value added” item and then to find funding for the sidewalk at a later date.
-UDOT and Centerville City are currently working together to secure funding.
-The bridge is expected to be open to pedestrian traffic later this summer or in the fall.
+Centerville City is proceeding with securing a contractor to perform this work and the bridge is expected to be open to pedestrian traffic later in the fall.